JShad30/solar-system-quiz/README.md

 The data for the questions asked in the quiz, the information contained on the 'Solar Info' page, and the names gathered in the form when starting the quiz are contained in their own individual json files (https://json.org/).

 Git was used throughout the project for version control.
-I also used the 'File Revision History' to revert when there was experementation with different design techniques.
+I also used the 'File Revision History' to revert when there was experimentation with different design techniques.

 ## Testing

 The CSS was run through a CSS validator and errors were corrected.
 It now shows no errors.
 The javascript/jquery code was validated using jshint and showed no errors.

-The site has been tested manually by clicking the links to the pages, and checking all of the jQuery options.
+The site has been tested manually by clicking the links to the pages and checking all of the jQuery options.
+It has also been tested in different browsers.

-The quiz has been completed many times in order to
+The quiz has been completed many times in order to check scores calculate correctly.

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Issues While Building the Project

-Session cookies
-Leaderboard not printing

-### Data Storage

-### Iterating over the Questions
+At first, I was storing the variables in a separate text file and was then going to call them at the end and add them with score to a separate text file.
+Following advice from the tutor a session cookie was opened at the solar-quiz-user page and kept open to the end.
+The variable of score was set early at 0, and then 1 is added with each correct answer.
+This worked better, except for the following issue...

+When a username, first name and last name are filled out in the form a session cookie is initialised.
+This then is carried throughout the quiz to the quiz-completed page.
+I noticed that the session cookie remained open at this point.
+Therefore, if the user clicked the back arrow in their browser it would return to the last question (or further depending how many times the back arrow was clicked).
+They could then submit the answer again which would add to their score .......How problem eliminated?

+I have tried different methods of storing the data regarding the username, firstname and lastname of the users.
+The current site has them stored in a dictionary file and then they are read as a json file in the run.py file.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+This project has been deployed to Heroku by doing a git push.
+This create the site on the Heroku platform.

 ## Credits